Tuesday, June 7, 2011

 Augusta Hicks Bayonne, also known as Gussie, was born in Fullerton, Louisiana to Nace and Willie Estes Hicks.
 The oldest daughter of an oldest daughter, Gussie has six sisters and one brother, named in order of birth: Wilma, Marion, Gladys, Nace, Jr., Robertine, Onita and Elois.
 Gussie is my mother.

-Gussie was about four or five when she visited her grandparents in Bayou Maringuoin, Louisiana and was photographed with her Aunt Eugenia and Uncle Edward.
+Gussie was about three when she visited her grandparents in Bayou Maringuoin, Louisiana, and was photographed with her Aunt Eugenia and Uncle Edward.

-Augusta was enrolled as a first grade student in the newly constructed St. Monica Catholic Church School in 1926.
+Augusta was enrolled as a first-grade student in the newly constructed St. Monica Catholic Church School in 1926.
 She was a good student and graduated in 1934.
-During the summer, she was a member of St. Monica's softball team.
-Gussie enrolled in Xavier Prep in the fall of 1934 and joined the CYO basketball team and played for four years.
+During the summer, she joined St. Monica's softball team.
+Gussie enrolled in Xavier Prep in the fall of 1934, and joined the CYO basketball team, and played for four years.
 She was on the Letter Squad and in two operettas.
-Her favorite subject was Latin and she graduated in 1938.
-She met Harold, my father, her first and only boy friend, and together they enrolled in Xavier University.
+Her favorite subject was Latin, and she graduated in 1938.
+She met Harold, my father, her first and only boyfriend, and they enrolled in Xavier University.

 We had trouble finding a place to live.
 No one wanted to rent to a family with five young kids.
-With financial assistance from Grandmother Carrie, a lot was purchased in Jefferson Parish.
-The area was undeveloped - no water, gas or electricity.
+With financial assistance from Grandmother Carrie, we purchased a lot in Jefferson Parish.
+The area was undeveloped—there was no water, gas, or electricity.
 Trees had to be cut down before the house could be built.
 As soon as the house was framed, we moved in.
 Although we were living like pioneers, we were happy.

-Mom was hired as a second grade teacher at Kenner Elementary in 1957.
-We all attended Kenner Elementary but only my brother, Juney, was currently a student.
-Gussie enrolled in Xavier University to work toward a degree in education.
-She also enrolled in a German class at Southern University in New Orleans where I was a student.
-At the end of the semester, Mom, my friends, Barbara and Maxine, and I were the only ones to earn the grade of B.
+Mom was hired as a second-grade teacher at Kenner Elementary in 1957.
+We all attended Kenner Elementary, but only my brother, Juney, was currently a student.
+Gussie enrolled at Xavier University to work toward a degree in education.
+She also enrolled in a German class at Southern University in New Orleans, where I was a student.
+At the end of the semester, Mom, my friends Barbara and Maxine, and I were the only ones to earn the grade of B.

-Now, Mom is in the final stages of Alzheimer's; she is no longer able to care for herself and she has forgotten her sisters, her brother, my sister Jackie and me.
-She only knows the people she sees everyday- my sisters Annette and Carol, grandkids Carla, Cameron and Marcus.
-To paraphase Nancy Reagan whose husband, President Ronald Reagan died of Alzheimer's, It is a long, slow goodbye.
+Now, Mom is in the final stages of Alzheimer's; she is no longer able to care for herself, and she has forgotten her sisters, her brother, my sister Jackie, and me.
+She only knows the people she sees every day- my sisters Annette and Carol and grandkids Carla, Cameron, and Marcus.
+To paraphrase Nancy Reagan, whose husband, President Ronald Reagan, died of Alzheimer's, It is a long, slow goodbye.

 No comments: